nathankurt/k8s-cert/Core-Concepts.md

   * No guaruntee that the ip of the database pod will always remain the same.
   * Better way for web app to access the db is using a service. so we create a service to expose the db application across the cluster.
   * The service cannot join the pod network because the service is not an actual thing.
-    * Not a container like pod so it doesn't have any interfaces or an actively listening process. virtual component that only lives in the cabinet as memory.
+    * Not a container like pod so it doesn't have any interfaces or an actively listening process. virtual component that only lives in the kubernetes memory.
   * Kube-proxy is a process that runs on each node in the kubernetes cluster
     * Job is to look for new services and every time a new service is created, it creates the appropriate rules on each node to forward traffic to those services to the backend pods
     * One way it does this is by using IPTABLES rules